nandadomenicali/paybank-documentation/README.md

 # paybank-documentation

-Project created to document the PAYBANK project APIs
+- Project created to document the PAYBANK project APIs;
+- This project is using swagger;